GateNLP/gateplugin-LearningFramework/DNN/Preparation.md

 does no require any specific way of installing Python and the packages, as long as the following requriements are met:

-* Python version 3.5 or newer, 64bit
+* Python version 3.6 or newer, 64bit
-* For the LearningFramework version 4.2:
+* For the LearningFramework version 4.2 and 4.2-SNAPSHOT:
   * Python packages `configsimple` and `loguru`
 * For the Pytorch backend: Pytorch 0.4.1 or newer installed, optionally with CUDA support of a supported GPU is available